vechain/vechain-sdk-js/docs/contracts-erc20.md

-For instance, once an ERC20 token contract is deployed, we can filter the Transfer events using the vechain SDK.
+For instance, once an ERC20 token contract is deployed, we can filter the Transfer events using the x1x\ SDK.
 The following code shows the filtering of a transfer event for a specific receiver address

 ```typescript { name=contract-event-filter, category=example }
 // Starting from a deployed contract instance, transfer some tokens to a specific address